Custom Web Design by Rainbo Design

 } // end changeRule()

 This example of how the changeRule function works changes the font color for the class ".codeText" to red.
 Try it!.
-The function changeRule is a bit of a cheat since you can't directly manipulate the cssRule content with JavaScript.
-You need to specify a CSS property in your code, but in order to make the function more flexible, I used the function "eval()" which allows us to construct a JavaScript instruction using variables and have it processed as if it were written in the original script.
+The function changeRule is a bit of a cheat since it sets the element's 'style' property instead of changing the original rule in the stylesheet.
+So to use this function, you need to specify a CSS property in your code, but in order to make the function more flexible, I used the function "eval()" which allows us to construct a JavaScript instruction using variables and have it processed as if it were written in the original script.
 Note that the changeRule() function requires that you use the JavaScript version of the property name, and not the CSS version.
 For example, to change the size of the font, you need to use JavaScript's "fontSize" property name, instead of the CSS property name "font-size".
 You should also note that my changeRule function depends on a global variable mySheet that refers to the first stylesheet attached to the document.
 Best practice would be to modify the findCSSRule funtion shown here to account for mutiple stylesheets so that it would return both an index to the rule you were looking for, as well as an index to the stylesheet that contains the rule.

-Just for fun, I also created a function called toggleColor that swaps the font color on the same class.
+To demonstrate how to change a rule within a stylesheet, I also created a function called toggleColor that swaps the font color on the selected class rule.

 function toggleColor(theClass, color1, color2) {